tisztamo/ChainForth.jl/README.md

 12 ok
 ```

+[ProgrammableAPI.jl](https://github.com/tisztamo/ProgrammableAPI.jl) is a way to integrate this into your project.

 Please read the source and the tests for more info.